-Each fiber-optic I/O Card has 10 SFP+ Modules, each mounted within a grounded metal enclosure.
+Each TLX320 I/O card has 16 SFP+ Modules, each mounted within a grounded, metal enclosure.
 Each SFP is locked into its enclosure with a built-in latch handle that can be opened for removal or locked for installation (right).

 The latch handle spans the two LC ports.
 Arrows printed on the handle indicate which port is an INPUT () and which is an OUTPUT ().
-12G SDI SFPs have two inputs or two outputs.